 Names

-In order to assist the feeling of the world, all character must have names appropriate to their race and/or culture.
+In order to assist the feeling of the world, all character should have names appropriate to their race and/or culture.
 Exceptions may be made with reasonable backgrounds.

 Levelling Up